Pallav1M/SQLProject-MavenFuzzyFactory/README.md

 Setting up A/B experiments on live traffic to see if you can improve your bounce rates and conversion rates. <br/>
 Analyze test results and making recommendations on which version of landing pages you should use going forward.

+<strong>Business Concept - Analyzing and testing conversion funnels </strong>

+Conversion funnel analysis is about understanding and optimizing each step of your user's experience on their journey toward purchasing your poduct.

+Common Use Cases <br/>
+Identifying the most common paths customers take before purchasing your products <br/>
+Identifying how many of your users continue on to each next step in your conversion flow, and how many users abandon at each step. <br/>
+Optimizing critical pain points where users are abandoning, so that you can convert more users and sell more products.